-This bill introduces several amendments to existing laws in New Hampshire, primarily focusing on parental access to minor children's medical records, modifications to driving under the influence penalties, and changes to timber taxation related to carbon sequestration.
-It allows parents or legal guardians full access to their minor child's medical records, with specific exceptions, such as when the minor can consent to treatment independently or when a protective order exists.
-Additionally, health care providers are permitted to withhold records if they suspect that disclosure could lead to abuse or neglect.
-The bill also increases the license suspension period for first-time DUI refusals from 180 days to one year and for repeat offenders from two years to three years, while introducing new penalties for aggravated DWI.
+This bill introduces several amendments to existing laws in New Hampshire, focusing on parental access to minor children's medical records, penalties for driving under the influence, and carbon sequestration regulations.
+It grants parents or legal guardians full access to their minor children's medical records, with specific exceptions, such as when the minor can consent to treatment independently or when a protective order exists.
+Health care providers are also permitted to withhold records if they suspect that disclosure could lead to abuse or neglect.
+In terms of driving offenses, the bill increases the license suspension period for first-time refusals to submit to alcohol testing from 180 days to one year, and for repeat offenders from two years to three years.
+It also introduces new penalties for aggravated driving while intoxicated (DWI), including mandatory jail time and fines, while deleting specific time frames for license suspensions and clarifying definitions and penalties.

 Statutes affected: